-I'm Alex Gryson, a UX Designer and Product Manager based in Bordeaux, France.
+I'm Alex Gryson, a Product Owner and UX Designer based in Bordeaux, France.
 I'm originally Irish but lived in Australia in the 80's, emigrated to Paris in 2006 before moving to Bordeaux in 2017.
 I work for a 3D printing and laser cutting service, Sculpteo.

 This of course means that I live and work in the future.